HUL- Leading Responsible Growth

 Referring to the rich heritage of 78 years in India, Mr. Manwani spoke about the commitment of Hindustan Unilever Limited (HUL) to the agenda of responsible growth.
 He spoke about the handwashing campaign of Lifebuoy in India.
 Since 2002, the project has reached over 135 million people in India to educate them about basic hygiene habits.
-He also spoke about how HUL was investing to supplement diets for millions of consumers including those at the bottom of pyramid.
+He also spoke about how HUL was investing to supplement diets for millions of consumers.
 He gave the recent example of the launch of Brooke Bond Sehatmand, a tea with vitamins, to address the nutrition needs of low-income consumers.

 Mr. Manwani spoke about how the challenge of water scarcity facing India and the potential of this issue to derail the economic and social development of the country.
 He spoke about the work done by Hindustan Unilever in the area of water conservation for more than a decade.
 HUL has initiated projects in several states that will help conserve more than 50 billion litres of water by 2015.
 More recently, HUL launched the India Water Body, an initiative aimed to drive water security for the nation through the public-private partnership model.